lukeryannetnz/rusty/README.md

 # Rusty
 This repo is my experiments dabbling with rustlang.
-At least at first it will mainly contain the tutorials from the great book, (The Rust Programming Language)[https://doc.rust-lang.org/book/README.html].
+At least at first it will mainly contain the tutorials from the great book, [The Rust Programming Language](https://doc.rust-lang.org/book/README.html).